-The figure below demonstrates few major bony landmarks that can be checked in a different position.
+The figure below demonstrates a few major bony landmarks that can be checked in a different position.

 This is important to check spinal curvature.
 The view defines normal or exaggerated kyphosis or lordosis.
-From the side view, you can also check angel of ASIS and PSIS (hip angle) and Iliac crest (bony prominent on side of the hip) etc..
+From the side view, you can also check the angel of ASIS and PSIS (hip angle) and Iliac crest (bony prominent on side of the hip), etc..

 Movement Specific Postural Analysis:

 To make this topic a one step further, you can analyze a posture for a particular movement or activity.
 For example, if a golf player, constantly complains of elbow pain, back pain or knee pain, you want to check his/her position while golfing.
 In 95% of cases, patients are not using a correct posture.
 This can just be because of not knowing the difference or not being aware of the wrong posture.
 It can also happen due to muscle weakness or any prior injury etc. Movement specific postural analysis can apply to any specific movement.
 For instance, a swimmer complaining of back pain, a dancer complaining of the sole of foot pain, or a computer engineer complaining of neck pain.
 You can check their postures while performing those specific movements.
 This will tell us we need to educate our patients to change any positions etc.